Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 The main thing is diet!

-Measures to restore immunity and normalize the system of the gastrointestinal tract should be taken even at the stage of antibiotic therapy.
+Measures to restore immunity and normalize the gastrointestinal tract system should be taken at the stage of antibiotic therapy.
 During treatment with antibacterial and antimicrobial drugs, you need to lead a healthy lifestyle, take walks, stop drinking alcohol and carefully monitor your diet.

-The basic principles of the diet menu are shown in the following table:
+The basic principles of the dietary menu are indicated in the table below:

 forbidden allowed